 When used incorrectly, blood thinners can result in the following:

 A patient can also receive a highly toxic dose of a blood thinner if they are not warned about foods to avoid while on blood-thinning medication.
 Many physicians fail to inform their patients that they should avoid certain foods, homeopathic treatments, herbs, vitamins, or supplements that will make their blood even thinner.
 Take a look at some foods to avoid while on blood thinners:

-Your doctor has an obligation to not only inform you that certain foods and herbs can thin your blood, but also needs to monitor your bleeding times even more closely, especially if you are a vegetarian.
+Your doctor has an obligation to not only inform you that certain foods and herbs can thin your blood but also needs to monitor your bleeding times even more closely, especially if you are a vegetarian.